Educational Initiatives & Opportunities

 - Fellowship and Scholarship Office works with current Carnegie Mellon undergraduate students in fulfilling their intellectual and professional goals by pursuing nationally competitive scholarships and fellowships.
 We promote awareness of external scholarship and fellowship opportunities, and provide advice and support to students who apply for these awards.

-- Study Abroad - the study abroad staff of the Office of International Education (OIE) supports Carnegie Mellon students through every step of the process of exploring and developing a study, work, or research abroad experience.
+- Study Abroad, which is part of the Office of International Education (OIE), is available to students across the University.
+OIE and its staff support Carnegie Mellon students through every step of the process of exploring and developing a study, work or research abroad experience.

 - Health Professions Program is an advising resource for students interested in pursuing a career in a health profession.

-- Prelaw Program provides support and related activities and outlets for students and alumni with interests in law, and in the possibility of law school at some point beyond college.
-The program has two components that work in partnership: an advising program, and the student prelaw society.
-The program offers guidance and information about law school and careers in law, and help in selecting, applying and gaining admission to law school.
-It also provides information and advice about coursework in areas that are topically law-related, as well as to areas of study that develop skills relevant to the demands of law school.
-Related activities include mock trial competitions, prelaw society events, visits and talks by distinguished jurists and law school representatives, and workshops on the law school application process.
-(Please note that the Prelaw Program website is currently being redesigned.
-For questions or more information, contact Joseph Devine.)
+- Pre-Law Program provides support and related activities and outlets for students and alumni with interests in law, and in the possibility of law school at some point beyond college.
+It offers guidance and information about law school and careers in law, and help in selecting, applying and gaining admission to law school.